joej164/DevOps-Getting-Started/README.md

 In a practical terms, the Infrastructure teams are going to be looking for Software Engineers to add to their teams rather than more Infrastructure Engineers.
 Your skills will have less of a demand in the market place if they don't also include some Software Engineering Skills.

 ## What does this mean to you?
-In the next 5 years i predict, all new Network / Telephony / Infrastructure gear will be be programmed primarily via API's.
+In the next 5 years I predict all new Network / Telephony / Infrastructure gear will be be programmed primarily via API's.

 This means as an Infrastructure Engineer you need to learn new skills.